 Most enterprises already understand the complexities of managing multiple service providers.
-Most also realize that when cloud services are added to the mix, particularly where there are multiple
+Most also realize that when cloud services are added to the mix, particularly where there are multiple cloud providers, there are major risks of losing control, performance and security.
+The good news is that careful planning can reduce the risks to an acceptable level, both by adapting the provider selection process and controlling the deployment itself.

 Cloud services and WAN services have a number of common characteristics.
 Both have performance, security and management issues; both involve service-level agreements (SLAs); and both introduce risks of finger-pointing when they're integrated with each other and with other IT elements.
 It's difficult not to address the two in parallel, so it's smart to plan on constructing a matrix to relate cloud and WAN provider features and capabilities.